Land Based Education Immersion Retreat

 - Personal learning and connection to the land

 - This event will be highly interactive and ask participants to take time to reflect and consider their own relationship with the land.

 - This workshop will take place outdoors in a forested environment.
 There will be natural obstacles, trees, bugs, and wildlife and much of the learning will happen outdoors, on the land.

-- Accommodations will be shared at the Wells Gray Education & Research Station and registrants will be expected to be present for the entire workshop (3 days, 2 nights) in order to learn and develop as a group.
+- Accommodations will be shared at the Wells Gray Education and Research Station and registrants will be expected to be present for the entire workshop (4 days, 3 nights) in order to learn and develop as a group.

 - Along with toiletries (bug spray, sunscreen), clothes suitable for indoor and outdoor learning in June, and other necessities, participants will be asked to bring their own bedding.

 - We encourage car-sharing as a form of sustainable transportation, more details will be available as the date gets closer.